fewer computer

 It is also said that genius thinks in leaps.
 Gentlemen, the growing intellect does not think in leaps.
 That is not given to it.

 Again the atoms were gamboling before my eyes.
 This time the smaller groups kept modestly in the background.
 My mental eye, rendered more acute by repeated visions of the kind, could now distinguish larger structures of manifold conformation: long rows, sometimes more closely fitted together all twining and twisting in snake-like motion.
 But look!
 What was that?
 One of the snakes had seized hold of its own tail, and the form whirled mockingly before my eyes.
 As if by a flash of lightning I awoke; and this time also I spent the rest of the night in working out the consequences of the hypothesis.
+Let us learn to dream, gentlemen, then perhaps we shall find the truth.

-And to those who don’t think
+And to those who don’t think the truth will be given.
+They’ll have it without effort.

-And as an aside in the speech:
+And randomly, an aside in the speech:

 It seems to be the fact that parents normally decide the vocations of their sons.